 - Full-time UK resident

-- Can afford monthly repayments
+- Can afford monthly repayments on time

 - Valid UK bank account